Texas Reverse Sales Tax Calculator

 Can the Texas combined rate be higher than 6.25%?

 Yes.
-Texas local taxing jurisdictions can add local sales tax, so the combined rate can be higher than the state rate.
+Texas cities, counties, and special districts can add local sales tax, so the combined rate can be higher than the state rate.

 Related tools